Mohankirushna/ML-NLP-Engineer/video.md

 ## 🎉 Conclusion (5:00 - 5:15)

 This project demonstrates the practical application of modern NLP tools for sentiment classification.
 It’s lightweight, modular, and production-ready.
 You can check out the full codebase on GitHub and feel free to contribute or fork it for your own use.
+---

+## 🤝 Final Note (5:15 - 5:30)
+It was a truly rewarding experience working on this project.
+Exploring state-of-the-art NLP techniques with real-world data helped deepen my understanding of model optimization and deployment.
+I genuinely enjoyed collaborating on this topic and would love to continue working with you on more exciting projects in the future.
+Thank you once again!
  Thank you!